atomix/atomix/README.md

 The `CopycatConfig` exposes the following configuration methods:
 * `setElectionTimeout`/`withElectionTimeout` - sets the timeout within which a [follower](#follower)
-must receive an `AppendEntries` request from the leader before starting a new election.
+must receive a `Sync` request from the leader before starting a new election.
 This timeout is also used to calculate the election timeout during elections.
 Defaults to `2000` milliseconds
-* `setHeartbeatInterval`/`withHeartbeatInterval` - sets the interval at which the leader will send heartbeats (`AppendEntries` requests) to followers.
+* `setHeartbeatInterval`/`withHeartbeatInterval` - sets the interval at which the leader will send heartbeats (`Ping` requests) to followers.
 Defaults to `500` milliseconds
 * `setRequireWriteQuorum`/`withRequireWriteQuorum` - sets whether to require a quorum during write operations.
 It is strongly recommended that this remain enabled for consistency.
 Defaults to `true` (enabled)
 * `setWriteQuorumSize`/`withWriteQuorumSize` - sets the absolute write quorum size